-For this lemon brownies recipe, the egg yolk is used as the fatty ingredient.
+For this cake mix brownies recipe, the egg yolk is used as the fatty ingredient.

 Slicing Lemon Brownies with Lemon Glaze

-If you struggle trying to cut brownies and other bar desserts into clean slices, this will be helpful!
+If you struggle with cutting brownies and other bar desserts into clean slices, this will be helpful!

 - Once baked, grab the parchment and lift the dessert straight up and out of the pan!